What’s On

 24 October 2026 - 28 February 2027

 This significant solo exhibition of the work of Laurence Stephen Lowry (1887 – 1976) marks the 50th anniversary of the painter’s death, and 16 years since his last significant institutional temporary exhibition Lowry and the Painting of Modern Life at Tate Britain.
-Lowry was a British painter, best known for his industrial landscapes of northwest of England.
+Lowry was a British painter, best known for his industrial landscapes of northwest England.

 An extremely popular artist in Britain whose work outside the iconic industrial scenes remains little known.
 This exhibition aims to provide an overview of all his themes and subjects, from landscapes and seascapes to portraits and surreal imaginings.
 Lowry’s career ran alongside huge changes in British society which saw the workers, mills, terraced housing and urban landscapes he painted bombed, cleared and replaced.
 All these themes will be explored within the show.